Lapidar, from Genzsch & Heyse (born 1874)

 In the twenty-first century, I suspect that designers get interested in Lapidar because it looks like Akzidenz-Grotesk – a typeface released slightly later by Bauer & Co. and the H. Berthold AG – but is clearly not Akzidenz-Grotesk.
 This means that designers looking to create a corporate identity solution that seems like it is made with Akzidenz-Grotesk but isn’t could work with a revived Lapidar instead.

 Some lowercase letters in Genzsch & Heyse’s Lapidar-Schriften are similar to Caslons Doric, No. 4.
-That typeface, in turn, has recently been revived by Commercial Classics as Caslon Doric.
+That typeface, in turn, has recently been revived by Commercial Type as Caslon Doric.
 Caslon’s Doric, No. 4 was sold in Germany under a different name by the Flinsch foundry in Frankfurt am Main.
 Flinsch also created a similar typeface whose’s design was similar to Doric, No. 4, but lighter.
 Flinsch called it Breite magere Grotesk.
 The Lapidar-Schriften r is the letter most-closely related to those designs.

 Comparison of five sans serifs with similarly-shaped letterforms.
 The top row shows the 28pt size of Caslon’s Doric, No. 4, from a 1915 Flinsch catalog, when Flinsch was selling the Caslon design under the name Akzidenz-Grotesk.
 The second row shows the 28pt size of Flinsch’s Breite magere Grotesk, from a specimen it printed in 1884.
 The third row shows Benjamin Krebs Nachfolger‘s Breite magere Steinschrift, from its 1899 catalog.
 The typeface in the fourth row is Bauer & Co./H. Berthold AG’s Akzidenz-Grotesk’s 28pt size, from an undated Ferd.
 Theinhardt GmbH foundry specimen sheet printed after Berthold had taken the Theinhardt business over.
 The fifth row shows Genzsch & Heyse’s big-on-the-body 20pt size of the Lapidar-Schriften from E.J.
 Genzsch GmbH’s 1902 catalog [click to enlarge].